What Is Change Management?

 5. Establish change leaders

 Without internal buy-in, your initiative is over before it even begins.
 Change leaders help motivate the entire team to push forward with the transformation.
+Your change leaders should include a mix of employees from various departments impacted by the change.
+These leaders should be well-liked across the company and can influence opinions.

 6. Ask for feedback

 Listening to your team is a great way to improve your change management process and address any concerns or resistance.
+This will provide you with ways to improve future change rollouts, and get your individual employees involved with the process.

 How to Build a Change Management Plan